Jesse-SV/jesse-sv/README.md

 ###

-<p align="left">I'm a 3rd year Computer Science student at Midwestern State University, looking to learn new technologies</p>
+<p align="center">I'm a 3rd year Computer Science student at Midwestern State University, looking to learn new technologies</p>

 ###